-- In season 4 Hailey is referred to "Bug" by Gordon
+- In season 4 Haley is referred to "Bug" by Gordon

 - Ambiguous Disorder: In season 4, Haley suddenly starts having trouble with school, with it being implied that she is developing depression.

 - The Beard: After being rejected by her crush, Haley tries to rebound with a boy.
 The relationship is obviously a sham, and her mother recognizes that she doesn't seem to even like him.
 Mercifully, it doesn't last.

 - Big Little Sister: In season 4, Haley is noticeably taller than her older sister Joanie.